 Hello!
-My name is Joe Sison and I am a junior at UC Berkeley studying Philosophy.
+My name is Joe Sison and I am a junior at UC Berkeley pursuing a BA in Philosophy and minors in Politics, Philosophy, and Law (PPL) and Conservation and Resources..
 I have a broad range of interdisciplinary academic interests including political philosophy, environmental ethics, the philosophy of art, and political economy.

 My experiences outside of the classroom, however, have been just as transformative for my character, writing, and personal development.
-I currently write for and hold the position of Creative Director for Berkeley B-Side, an independent (student-run) music journalism publication.
+Most recently, I held the position of Creative Director for Berkeley B-Side, an independent (student-run) music journalism publication.
 I was previously the Marketing Lead (as a sophomore!) after only two semesters with the publication.

 While working on a live music production for B-Side, I contacted a SF-based musician with an opportunity to collaborate.
 After a successful production and several more collaborations, the band was impressed enough by my communication and organizing skills to ask me to become their manager.
-Today, I manage booking opportunities, contact publications with press releases, and develop strategies for growth for the band!
+After a short stint in the music industry - managing booking opportunities, contacting publications with press releases, and more - I decided to set my sights on new horizons.